OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

  - Disabling the lower (MIN) constraint on the first operating load (Force_1 MIN) allows Search to return a design that has Force_1 less than the initial tension and declare it to be "feasible".
 This situation is ambiguous.
-If this were to happen, calculations for L_Stroke and Cycle_Life may not be valid.
+If this were to happen, calculations for Length_of_Stroke and Cycle_Life may not be valid.
  - Depending on the configuration of other constraints, disabling the upper (MAX) constraint on percent safe deflection at operating load point 2 (%_Safe_Deflect) might allow Search to return a design where the the second operating load (Force_2) exceeds the allowable stress